 Professor Goodman specializes in information policy law.
-Her research interests include freedom of expression, communications architectures, media and spectrum policy, disclosure as a policy tool, advertising law, and the informational aspects of sustainability policy.
+Her research interests include smart cities, algorithmic governance, freedom of expression, platform policies, communications architectures, media and advertising law, and transparency policy.
 She is Co-Director and co-founder of the Rutgers Institute for Information Policy & Law (RIIPL).
 She blogs at riipl.rutgers.edu and at medium.com, and contributes to The Guardian and Slate.

-Professor Goodman is currently a Pratt Fund grantee, collaborating on a public database on government use of predictive algorithms and artificial intelligence as well as a real language tool for advocates of algorithmic accountability.
-She ishas been a Geraldine R. Dodge Foundation grantee, conducting research on new legal challenges facing digital journalists.
+Professor Goodman is currently a Pratt Fund grantee, collaborating on a public database on government use of predictive algorithms and artificial intelligence, and also on a real language tool for advocates of algorithmic accountability.
+She is also benefiting from a Democracy Fund grant to do thought leadership around policy responses to disinformation on information platforms.
+She has been a Geraldine R. Dodge Foundation grantee, conducting research on new legal challenges facing digital journalists, and a Ford Foundation grantee working on new models of public service media.
 She served as Distinguished Visiting Scholar at the FCC and helped in the production of a pathbreaking report on the Information Needs of Communities.
-She has been a Ford Foundation grantee, conducting research on media policy principles for a networked age.
-She is affiliated with the University of Pennsylvania’s Annenberg School of Communication and has been a Senior Visiting Fellow at the London School of Economics.
+Goodman is affiliated with the University of Pennsylvania’s Annenberg School of Communication and has been a Senior Visiting Fellow at the London School of Economics.
 Professor Goodman has served as an expert before the National Academies of Science and Technology, the Federal Communications Commission, the National Telecommunications and Information Administration, Brookings Institution, and the Aspen Institute.